Veniamin Myasnikov: Family life

-Veniamin Myasnikov died of cancer in Moscow in 2004 aged 67 and buried at Vostryakovskoe cemetery.
+Veniamin Myasnikov died of cancer in Moscow at 67 on the leap day of 2004 and buried at Vostryakovskoe cemetery.
 He is survived by his wife Svetlana Grigorievna and two children, daughter Anna and son.

 His father Peter Veniaminovich Myasnikov and mother Varvara Akimovna Myasnikova were graduated in MSU, where the father further was a professor of the "Analytical mechanics" Department.

 Awards and honours

-V.Myasnikov was appointed an Order of Honour in 1997 for achievements in scientific research resulting in significant Russian scientific and technological advantage in mechanics and technology.
+Veniamin Myasnikov was appointed an Order of Honour in 1997 for achievements in scientific research resulting in significant Russian scientific and technological advantage in mechanics and technology.